tempus-app/tempus/docs/frontend/Store.md

 ## Use NgRx in Angular components

+A components interaction with the store is limited to `select()` and `dispatch()` calls.
+The store uses `select()` to return a slice of state data through the Store object, which is an Observable.
+This allows components to monitor changes of state.
+The component itself should avoid service calls as they are handled through actions and effects.

 Import RxJs and the relevant feature states.
 Define the slice of store in the component constructor.
-We can then set values of `firstName`,`lastName`, and `resume` from the store.
+We can then set values of `firstName`,`lastName`, and `resume` from the store through the `select()` method.

 ```
 import { Store } from '@ngrx/store';